AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 .. index:: pair: --function-sandboxing; speeding up

 * Use ``--function-sandboxing=off``.
-  Generally, SPARK checks that subprograms  correctly implement their implicit and explicit contracts, and assumes that this is the case as well for subprograms that are not verified by |GNATprove|, see also :ref:`Managing Assumptions`.
-To limit the impact of incorrect contracts,
-  |GNATprove| inserts by default special guards, so that potentially incorrect
-  postconditions are only used when the unverified subprogram is actually called.
+By default, |GNATprove| sandboxes functions to limit the impact of :ref:`Infeasible Subprogram Contracts`.
 These guards have a non-negligible impact on prover performance.
 If in your project, all subprograms are in the |SPARK| subset, or you have confidence in the contracts you wrote for the subprograms which are not in
   |SPARK|, you can disable these guards using the ``--function-sandboxing=off``